boostorg/leaf/benchmark/benchmark.md

 * The return type of error-neutral functions is not coupled with the error object types that may be reported.
 This means that in case of a failure, any function can easily contribute any error information it has available.

-* LEAF will only bother to transport an error object if an active error handling scope needs it.
+* LEAF will only bother with transporting a given error object if an active error handling scope needs it.
 This means that library functions can and should contribute any and all relevant information when reporting a failure, because if the program doesn't need it, it will simply be discarded.

 ## Source code